top of page

 Since the mid-2000s, hydraulic fracturing (’fracking’) has bolstered U.S. energy independence through a surge in shale gas production.
 What impact has this had on greenhouse gas emissions?
 Employing synthetic control methods, we evaluate the effect of the shale gas boom on U.S. emissions and various energy metrics.
 We find an average reduction in greenhouse gas emissions per capita of roughly 7.5% per year as a result of the shale gas boom.
 Drawing on the existing literature on the environmental impact of shale gas, we decompose this overall treatment effect into changes in the fossil fuel mix (the substitution effect), changes in the speed of the transition to non-fossil energy sources (the transition effect), and changes in overall energy consumption (the consumption effect).
 Our results indicate that the estimated treatment effect is attributable to an energy mix in which natural gas replaces coal, an accelerated transition to renewable energies, and a decrease in energy consumption, largely driven by decreases in energy intensity.
 Our results highlight the role of shale gas as a ’bridge fuel’ for the U.S. economy between 2007 and 2019, an energy source facilitating the transition from carbon-intensive fossil fuels to cleaner energy sources.

-Knowledge-Based Borrowing Constraints (with Christoph Carnehl)
+Are Ideas Getting Harder to Finance: Knowledge-Based Borrowing Constraints (with Christoph Carnehl)

 The Pulse of the Euro: European Monetary Integration and Business Cycle Dynamics